MathieuChailloux/FragScape/README.md

 # Overview

-Meff is a QGIS 3 plugin to compute landscape fragmentation measures such as effective mesh size.
+FragScape is a QGIS 3 plugin to compute landscape fragmentation measures such as effective mesh size.

 According to Jaeger(2000),